Connections to the PastPresident of Brigham Young University April 23, 2015 • Commencement

 That same aim—“to assist individuals in their quest for perfection and eternal life”—remains the principal purpose of this university today, as the first line of our mission statement makes clear.
-It is a quest that will continue long after you leave this university, and indeed long after you have left this mortal existence.
-But it is the most important quest in which you will engage.

 The program now calls for greetings by the president.
 Just what is really expected, however, is far from clear.
 One experienced president gave this sage advice to a new president about the role he should play at a commencement.
 “Think of yourself as the body at an Irish wake,” he said.
 “Your presence is necessary in order to have the party, but no one really expects you to say too much.”
 With that in mind, I would like to provide just a bit of context for today’s event.